 So if you are familiar with my Twitter, Instagram, or Facebook just about every Sunday (sometimes I’m lazy), I have a Scent the Scene post.
 What is Scent the Scene, you ask?
 Well, it’s an exercise in perfumery and meditation into death positivity with the help of visual art.
 It’s something you can do for a few minutes a week to help cultivate your sense of smell and a healthy relationship with death.

 Why would we want to do that Nuri?
 Well, I’m of the opinion that perfume isn’t just a consumable commodity but a cultural one, and part of our shared heritage.
 Perfume is olfactive art, like visual arts and music it has the power to move, soothe and inspire people.
 In fact, because of olfaction’s connection to the limbic system, a smell can trigger emotions and memory better than any other sense.
 We’ve all experienced it; a whiff of baby powder that reminds you of when your children were just born.
 The excitement and possibilities you feel when you smell a new box of pencils like it is the first day of school.
 The sudden pang of longing when you catch a trace of your late grandmother’s signature perfume in a crowd of people.
-That is why scent has been so important in rituals throughout history.
+That is why scent has been so crucial in rituals throughout history.
 Light, sound, paintings, and sculptures can move you, but add the right scent to the episode and the heightened emotional state makes it magical.

 A Bad Rap

 Our olfactive sense is greatly underappreciated and underdeveloped.
-Helen Keller described olfaction as, “the fallen angle of the senses“, and she was right.
+Helen Keller described olfaction as, “the fallen angel of the senses“, and she was right.
 For a whole lot of reasons [that we will get to in a later post] olfaction and therefore the olfactive arts have been getting the short end of the stick for the last 500 years in most Western culture (with the exception of France).
 The very act of smelling something was considered animalistic and base.
-From the Englightment onward it was seen as either improving one’s morality, or the evolutionary perfection of humanity, to reject olfaction.
+From the Enlightenment onward it was seen as either improving one’s morality, or the evolutionary perfection of humanity, to reject olfaction.
 Freud was famous for assuming that only children and child-like “savages” had a preoccupation with smells.
 Therefore, it was a sign of emotional stunting for an adult to respond too strongly to any scent.
 Then again, Freud was a cocaine addict that developed anosmia (loss of olfactive ability) due to his habit, so what did he know.

 We live in a culture that rejects scent the same way that it denies the reality of death.
 Western culture loves an over-showered, white-musk detergent, anosmic world because there is a cultural fear that olfaction is animalistic, sexual, or uncivilised.
 When we deny scent however and live a hermetically sealed existence, we lose out on the putrid and the divine.